 This is the beginning of eugenics.
 Whatever one’s personal beliefs about vaccination, this headlong rush to force a risky medical procedure on the individual for the purported benefit of the masses is the excuse offered up for every eugenics campaign ever devised.
 The same reason is being used for the genetic sequencing of every baby and the associated record keeping: It’s for the greater good.

 But is it?
-When the individual no longer has a say in what becomes of body parts … When a dangerous medical procedure is forced on us for our own good and the greater good … The era of eugenics has begun.
-You can wear blinders if you like, but the course of this usurpation of our individual rights to privacy and self-determination are slipping away under us like quicksilver.
+When the individual no longer has a say in what becomes of body parts … when a dangerous medical procedure is forced on us for our own good and the greater good … the era of eugenics has begun.
+You can wear blinders if you like, but the course of this usurpation of our individual rights to privacy and self-determination is slipping away under us like quicksilver.